Stacy Keach

-Early life
+Early life and education

 Keach was born in Savannah, Georgia, to Mary Cain (née Peckham), an actress, and Stacy Keach Sr., a theatre director, drama teacher, and actor with dozens of television and theatrical film credits billed as "Stacy Keach."
+The younger Keach was born with a cleft lip and a partial cleft of the hard palate, and he underwent numerous operations as a child.
+Throughout his adult life he has usually worn a mustache to hide the scars.
+He is now the honorary chairman of the Cleft Palate Foundation and advocates for insurance coverage for surgeries.

-His brother James is an actor and television director.
-Keach graduated from Van Nuys High School in June 1959, where he was class president, then earned two BA degrees at the University of California, Berkeley (1963): one in English, the other in Dramatic Art.
+Keach graduated from Van Nuys High School in June 1959, where he was class president, attended the American Legion's Boys State summer program of California, then earned two BA degrees at the University of California, Berkeley (1963): one in English, the other in Dramatic Art.
 He earned a Master of Fine Arts at the Yale School of Drama in 1966 and was a Fulbright Scholar at the London Academy of Music and Dramatic Art.

 While studying in London, Keach met Laurence Olivier, his acting hero.

 Career

 Theatre

 Keach played the title role in MacBird!, an Off-Broadway anti-war satire by Barbara Garson staged at the Village Gate in 1966.
 In 1967, he was cast, again Off-Broadway, in George Tabori's The Niggerlovers with Morgan Freeman in his acting debut.
 To this day, Freeman credits Keach with teaching him the most about acting.
 In 1967, Keach also starred in We Bombed in New Haven, a play by Joseph Heller that premiered in New Haven at the Yale Repertory Theatre and later was produced on Broadway.
 Keach first appeared on Broadway in 1969 as Buffalo Bill in Indians by Arthur Kopit.
 Early in his career, he was credited as Stacy Keach Jr. to distinguish himself from his father.
 He played the lead actor in The Nude Paper Sermon, an avant-garde musical theatre piece for media presentation, commissioned by Nonesuch Records by composer Eric Salzman.

 Keach has won numerous awards, including Obie Awards, Drama Desk Awards and Vernon Rice Awards.
 In the early 1980s, he starred in the title role of the national touring company of the musical Barnum, composed by Cy Coleman.
 In 1991 and 1996 he won Helen Hayes Awards for Outstanding Actor for his work in Richard III and Macbeth with the Shakespeare Theatre Company.
 In 1998, he was one of the three characters in a London West End production of 'Art' with David Dukes and George Wendt.

 In 2006, Keach performed the lead role in Shakespeare's King Lear at the Goodman Theatre in Chicago.
 In 2008, he played Merlin in Lerner and Loewe's Camelot, done with the New York Philharmonic.
 In the summer of 2009, Shakespeare Theatre Company remounted the production of King Lear at Sidney Harman Hall in Washington, D.C., for which Keach won another Helen Hayes Award for Outstanding Actor.